Guide to house raffles

 Where did house raffles come from?

-A £1million Devon estate was famously the first home to be won in a property raffle in 2008.
+A £1million Devon estate was famously the first UK home to be won in a property raffle in 2008.
 Since then, the concept has steadily gained momentum.

 How does a property raffle work?